EndGameStudio/www.juanorozco.com/content/blog/2018/2018-12-30-gross-dirty-workspace-or-immaculate-clean-workspace.md

 ---
+author: Juan Orozco
+categories:
+- Uncategorized
+draft: true
+slug: workspace-order
 title: Workspace order!
-author: "Juan Orozco"

 type: post

-draft: true
-url: /?p=26
-categories:
-  - Uncategorized
 ---

 I have fond memories of one of Mom's favorite phrases, "A place for everything and everything in it's place".
 I also have fond memories of her being disgusted with my messy desk, papers everywhere, keyboard half hidden; just a huge messy madness.